mitsuba-renderer/drjit/docs/unused/advanced.rst

 faster than sequence of high-latency/low-througput scalar divisions.

-In cases where the constant is not known at compile time, a :cpp:class:`enoki::divisor` instance can be precomputed and efficiently applied using :cpp:func:`enoki::divisor::operator()`, as shown in the following example:
+In cases where the constant is not known at compile time, a :cpp:class:`drjit::divisor` instance can be precomputed and efficiently applied using :cpp:func:`drjit::divisor::operator()`, as shown in the following example:

 .. code-block:: cpp

-    using Int32P = enoki::Packet<uint32_t, 8>;
+    using Int32P = drjit::Packet<uint32_t, 8>;

     void divide(Int32P *a, int32_t b, size_t n) {
         // Precompute magic constants